fastai/nbdev/README.md

     each push and rebuild docs on each merge.
 -   **Git-friendly notebooks** with tools that clean unwanted metadata and render merge conflicts in a human-readable format.
 -   … and much more!
-See the [Getting Started](#Getting-Started) section below for more.

 ## Install